mokolodi1/MedBook_/data_model.md

 Labels are human readable identifiers that are also machine readable.
 Some examples include `"WCDT"`, `"DTB-001"`, and `"TP53"`.

+A name is not a label: names can contain spaces and other special characters.
+Names can also be changed after creation while labels cannot.

-A label is a uniquely identifiable string within it's namespace.
+A label is a unique string within its namespace:
 - each study has a globally unique label
 - within a study, each sample has a unique label (unique only within that study)
 - within a data set, each feature (gene, isoform, etc) has a unique label

-Labels can contain upper and lowercase letters, numbers, dashes, and underscores.
+Labels can contain only upper and lowercase letters, numbers, dashes, and underscores.

 ### Use cases